 Every person has their own reasons for putting time and energy into a workout, but without proper preparation, workouts may not yield the desired result.
-No matter what your experience level is, poor preparation may also add the risk of injury to any workout, making what should be a beneficial experience into one that’s a detriment to your health.
+No matter what your experience level is, poor preparation may also add the risk of injury, turning what should be a beneficial experience into one that’s a detriment to your health.

-The same sort of thoughtful, deliberate decision-making you employ during your pre-workout prep should also be applied when considering what you’ll do post-workout.
-Adding the right habits could prove beneficial to your continued improvement while knowing what to avoid can help keep you ready for your next workout session.
+The same sort of thoughtful, deliberate decision-making you employ during your pre-workout prep should also be applied when considering your post-workout routine.
+Incorporating the right habits could prove beneficial to your continued improvement while knowing what to avoid can help keep you ready for your next workout session.

-That next session will benefit significantly from the stamina boost that a little rest can provide, but that’s not the only reason to provide yourself a respite between reps.
+During your next session, you’ll benefit significantly from the stamina boost that a little rest can provide, but that’s not the only reason to provide yourself a respite between reps.

 Getting into a workout routine without factoring in proper recovery time can put an unhealthy amount of strain on the body.
 Consistent overtraining causes overuse, which can lead to unwanted medical conditions like runner’s knee, muscle strains and stress fractures.